 If you are using an intermediary, buying from a related party and selling to an unrelated party, there are very limited instances where you can use a 1031 exchange to defer gain.
 In most cases, the IRS and courts have disqualified those exchanges because of the potential for basis shifting.
 The basis shifting can occur and ruin the exchange even when it is unintentional.

 There have been some rulings which have allowed a taxpayer to buy from a related party provided that the related party was also doing an exchange.
 In these cases, the related party was buying replacement property in their exchange from an unrelated party.
-In addition, the rulings have permitted these taxpayers to take boot in an amount up to 5% of the amount of the gain.

 As discussed above, the related party rules impose a two-year holding period for properties acquired in an exchange, and in some cases prohibit exchanging with a related party.
 Section 1031(f)(2) contains three exceptions to the limits imposed by 1031(f)(1).
 First, the parties may dispose of their properties during the two-year holding period upon the death of either the taxpayer or the related party.
 Second, if either party’s property is subject to an involuntary conversion prior to the end of the two-year period, that disposition will not trigger a taxable event for the parties.
 Finally, trading with a related party will not disqualify the exchange when “it is established to the satisfaction of the Secretary that neither the exchange nor such disposition had as one of its principal purposes the avoidance of Federal income tax.”